dlepold/noannoying-rumbleadadbanners/README.md

    - Save the script.

 ## Usage
-Once the script is installed in Tampermonkey, it automatically runs on all web pages.
+Once the script is installed in Tampermonkey, it automatically runs selectively on rumble pages.
 It looks for elements with the specified class and data attribute and hides them.
 No further action is required from the user.

 ## Contributing
 Contributions to this script are welcome!
 If you have improvements or bug fixes, feel free to fork this repository, make your changes, and submit a pull request.